super-cool-coding-group/Project2/README.md

 ## Names and Contributions
 - George Matta
   -   Created the ResizeableArrayStack class and wrote the evaluateToPostfix method (contributed to Calculator).
-Wrote JavaDocs for ResizeableArrayStack and the Calculator class and generated the final JavaDoc document..
+Wrote JavaDocs for ResizeableArrayStack and the Calculator class and generated the final JavaDoc document.
+Finally, contributed to CalculatorTest.
 - Pierlorenzo Peruzzo
   - Created the StackInterface class, the LinkedStack class, and wrote the convertToPostFix method (contributed to the Calculator).
 Wrote JavaDocs for LinkedStack, StackInterface, and convertToPostfix.
 - Angelica Arteaga